meyrlan/3d-map-path-app-backend/README.md

-# Hacknu 3D App Django Backend
+# Hacknu 3D Map App Django Backend

 ### Generic Info:
 * The app is dedicated to visualize historical data, which is parsed from input Excel file.